zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/newmechanics.md

 By walking up to most doors, and holding SHIFT and pressing E, you can initiate a door peek!
 This will allow you to view what is behind a door before opening it.
 You cannot do this to all doors, and you will receive a notification message if you try to do this on a incompatible door.

-## Use SHIFT + Interact to initiate a few unique animations
+## Use SHIFT + Interact to initiate unique animations

 With the same functionality is the above "Peeking", feature, you can use SHIFT + E to initiate a few unique things!
 If a bard is playing music, this allows you to clap for them!
 You can also pet your horse rather than jumping onto it.
 Try it out on various things!